LCTT/TranslateProject/sources/news/20210625 Windows 11 Makes Your Hardware Obsolete, Use Linux Instead.md

 So, if you are not happy with Windows 11 release, you may want to start using Linux instead.
 Fret not, you can refer to our guides on our main web portal [It’s FOSS][11] to learn everything you need to get started using Linux!

-#### Big Tech Websites Get Millions in Revenue, It's FOSS Got You!

-If you like what we do here at It's FOSS, please consider making a donation to support our independent publication.
-Your support will help us keep publishing content focusing on desktop Linux and open source software.

-I'm not interested

 --------------------------------------------------------------------------------